emu-russia/pureikyubu/README.md

 ### Generic Linux (Ubuntu) version

-The Linux build does not yet have support for sound.
+The Linux build does not yet have support for sound and input.

 ```
+# Install required packages
+sudo apt install libglew-dev
 # Choose a suitable folder to store a clone of the repository, cd there and then
 git clone https://github.com/emu-russia/pureikyubu.git
 cd pureikyubu